|Dave's Favorite 240s

-Many drivers think safe means boring.
-This will be especially true for young, trendy drivers who already know everything.
+Many drivers think so.
+This will be especially true for young, trendy teen drivers who know everything.
 The idea of a Volvo as a first car was not even close to the top of any list my teens had in mind.
 So, will a Volvo be a boring car for a teen?
 Maybe, but here's economics lesson #1....
 Safe cars are NOT boring to insurance companies who base their rates, in a large part, on the safety features of the car you drive.
 But can there be that much difference in real-world auto insurance prices?
-When I was looking for insurance quotes for my new teen drivers, I found some interesing things.
+When I was looking for insurance quotes for my new teen drivers, I found some interesting things.
 Newer vehicles generally cost a lot more to insure than older ones.
 This is partly because it's more expensive to fix them when they crash.
 The differences can be surprising.
 For older Volvos in particular, I have found auto insurance rates to be much, much less.
-Often more than 50% less, when compared to a new car.
+Often more than 50% less, when compared to a newer car.

-As boring as Volvos might seem to some (mostly I think to those who don't own one), you might be pleasantly surprised to know there is quite a following that is growing among younger drivers.
+As boring as a Volvo might seem to some (mostly I think to those who don't own one), you might be pleasantly surprised to know there is quite a following that is growing among younger drivers.
 A following I rarely saw when I was pushing old 240s on my kids.
 The internet is full of places where Volvos are getting great reviews by younger people, so if you go the same route as I did, you might have an easier sell.

 Pleasant Side-Effects: Valuable Lessons in Responsibility and Maturity:

 Since auto insurance prices can be so significant, especially for a young driver, I tried an idea that I though might help.
 As each teen approached that magical driving age, I sat them down and told them I would buy them (or hand down) a very nice used Volvo.
-This gift, I explained, came with a couple of conditions.
+This gift, I explained, came with some conditions.
 One such condition was that they would learn to pay a bill.
 They would know well in advance that their portion of paying for a car was the monthly insurance bill (having it billed monthly made it easier to understand than a few times per year).
-Each teen readily agreed (maybe because getting a car was all they could see in their starry eyes).
+Each teen readily agreed to this, probably because getting a car was all they could see in their starry eyes.
 This agreement was reinforced with the understanding that I was counting on them to be fiscally responsible and that a default in their insurance payment would definitely result in their car being parked.
 They also understood that if they became an irresponsible driver and smashed the car, the increase in insurance premiums would directly affect their finances.

 I found this agreement worked quite well.
 And as they grew older, I found they had developed other positive attributes, such as an increased sense of fiscal responsibility and learning to plan ahead.
-These were lessons in maturity, which I found were putting them years ahead of most of their friends who weren't made responsible for things like insurance bills.
+These were lessons in maturity, which I found were putting them years ahead of most of their friends who weren't made to be responsible for things like insurance bills.

 Making an Impression in their Mushy Little Brains:

 There are lots of stories about teaching kids to drive.
 One I like to share is how I made them "earn" the privilege of driving FORWARD.
 That's right.
 Once they had a driving learning permit in hand, my kids spent a considerable amount of time driving in reverse.
 Not on the streets, though.
 I would take them to empty parking lots and carefully instruct them on reverse driving techniques, explaining how most low-speed accidents happened while backing.
-I made them pay attention by finding obstacles they had to maneuvered around or by directing them to back into parking spaces, while staying evenly between the lines and stopping just shy of the bump-stops without bouncing off of them.
-After a few days of only driving in reverse, they had more skill than most experienced drivers.
+I made them pay attention by finding obstacles they had to maneuver around or by directing them to back into parking spaces, while staying evenly between the lines and stopping just shy of the bump-stops without bouncing off of them.
+After a few days of only driving in reverse, they had more reverse driving skill than most experienced drivers.

 The path I chose:

-|CONTINUED FROM MAIN PAGE
+CONTINUED FROM MAIN PAGE